 In 1957, forty-five-year-old artist Agnes Martin rented a studio in Coenties Slip among the abandoned buildings along the dilapidated waterfront of lower Manhattan.
-An old sailmaker’s loft with two skylights, no water and very little heat, it was one of the happiest times in her life.
+Living in an old sailmaker’s loft with two skylights, no water and very little heat, it was one of the happiest times in her life.
 “Humor, endless possibilities, and rampant freedom,” she said.

 Above: Agnes Martin in her Coenties Slip studio; 1960.
 Photo by Alexander Liberman.

 By this time, group of American artists, now known as the Abstract Expressionists or New York School, had become internationally renowned.
 “We felt the moral crisis of a world in shambles, a world destroyed by a great depression and a fierce world war.
 It was impossible at that time to paint the kind of paintings we were doing – flowers, reclining nudes, and people playing the cello,” explained Barnett Newman, an artist associated with the movement.
 Newman, Jackson Pollock, Mark Rothko and others emphasized personal expression and the characteristics of paint on canvas to communicate truths about humanity in the post-war era.

 Left: Jackson Pollock; No. 22, 1950; enamel paint on Masonite; approx. 22 in x 22 in.
 Pollock dripped, splashed, threw and flung paint onto canvases laid on the floor.
 Instead of using lines to depict outlines of real objects, the interlacing webs of paint not only record the effects of gravity, velocity, and chance on the fluid properties of paint, but can also be interpreted as manifestations of his physical and unconscious emotional struggles during the creative process.